 Methane: 93 % pure

-- Typically used plasma gases:
+Typically used plasma arc gases:

 - Compressed Air

-Relation between the arc voltage and cutting speed
+Relationship between arc voltage and cut speed

 TORCH HEIGHT – piercing and cutting